Medal given to veterans of the Battle of Verdun, with the motto On Ne Passe Pas ("They shall not pass")

 Another Marine example, during the Battle of the Chosin Reservoir, the 240 Marines of Fox Company, 2nd Battalion, 7th Marines had to hold a hill overlooking Toktong Pass open so the other 8,000 Marines of the 7th and 5th Marines could consolidate behind them.
 They withstood continual attacks by a full regiment of 1,400 Chinese infantry for five days in subzero temperatures without any relief.
 Two-thirds of the company was wiped out, but not until they'd killed over 1,000 Chinese, and the rest of the Marines behind them survived to make the breakout.

-A case of Villainous Valor, Japanese destroyer Hatsuzuki covered the escape of several other Japanese ships that were laden with rescued survivors from the Battle off Cape Engano from a US Navy force of 4 cruisers and 9 destroyers.
+The Japanese destroyer Hatsuzuki covered the escape of several other Japanese ships that were laden with rescued survivors from the Battle off Cape Engano from a US Navy force of 4 cruisers and 9 destroyers.
 They managed to hold them off for over 2 hours, allowing the ships plenty of time to escape.

 Ironically, given the ultimate name of the engagement, Cornwallis's Retreat contained a fairly awesome one of these.
-Admiral Cornwallis (brother of the more famous and less Bad Ass Cornwallis who commanded at Yorktown) ran into a French squadron of twenty three warships (twelve ships-of-the-line and eleven frigates) when he had only seven (five ships-of-the-line, two frigates).
+Admiral Cornwallis (brother of the more famous and less badass Cornwallis who commanded at Yorktown) ran into a French squadron of twenty three warships (twelve ships-of-the-line and eleven frigates) when he had only seven (five ships-of-the-line, two frigates).
 Not surprisingly, he decided to leg it.
 However, poorly loaded holds on two of his battleships prevented him from legging it very quickly.
 After trying everything from jettisoning all non-essentials (including anchors), cutting holes in his stern planks so he could bear more cannons (he hacked so many holes in his own ship that the entire quarterdeck almost collapsed), two of his ships, Mars and Triumph, were in danger of falling to the French.
 This made Admiral Cornwallis very angry.
 So he turned his own ship, the 100-gun HMS Royal Sovereign around and engaging the entire French fleet on his own.
 Not a single British ship or sailor was lost.

-During World War 2, the Polish 1st Armored Division was assigned to stop an entire German Army from fleeing from the "Falaise Gap".
+The Battle of Hill 262, during the Normandy campaign in 1944: the Polish 1st Armored Division was assigned to stop an entire German Army from fleeing from the "Falaise Gap".
 Outnumbered and outgunned, the Polish held their lines against incredible odds that resulted in the death or capture of countless German soldiers - including the bulk of seven Panzer Divisions.
 At one point, the Polish General told his troops "We are all exhausted, and the ammunition is running out.
 But there will be no retreat, and no surrender.
 Tonight we die."

 Also the Battle of Wizna often called "The Polish Thermopylae", not without a reason...
 Hell, it got a metal song written for it, "40:1" by Sabaton (video)

-Towards the end of the World War II, the Soviet grand offensive in Finland culminated in the Battle of Tali-Ihantala where the vastly outnumbered and outgunned Finnish forces (18th division and 5 battalions) were given an order of no retreat, and halted the advance of the Soviet armored battalion and two whole army corps while reinforcements arrived.
+Towards the end of World War II, the Soviet grand offensive in Finland culminated in the Battle of Tali-Ihantala where the vastly outnumbered and outgunned Finnish forces (18th division and 5 battalions) were given an order of no retreat, and halted the advance of the Soviet armored battalion and two whole army corps while reinforcements arrived.
 The battle ended in a decisive victory for the Finnish army and is seen as the reason Stalin forsook the attempts to conquer Finland.
 The fight of the Finnish Air Force at skies above at the time would also qualify.
 The Soviet Karelian Air Army consisted of some 3,000 planes and pilots, while the Finnish Air Force had four front line squadrons (some 50 first grade fighters) to line up.
 To even up the situation, the overall training level of the Soviets was low, while that of the Finns was high.
 The result was that the Finns shot the hapless Soviets down like clay pigeons.
 The kill tallies of the aces rose spectacularly - Hans Wind (78 victories) shot down 30 Soviets in 29 days.
 In the mid-August 1944 the Karelian Air Army was destroyed and had less than 800 airworthy planes.
 The Finns had suffered some 30 planes lost.
 The losses were covered by supply of new aircraft from Germany.
 Despite being outnumbered, the Finns held aerial superiority to the end of the conflict.

 World War One had Serbians pull this.
 Surrounded but unwilling to give up, the supreme command ordered a full retreat along with a lot of civilians and the king himself.
 Having no other choice, a large detainment of troops were forced to counter-attack Austro-Hungarian and German forces under a barrage of artillery to allow army, refugees and the king to retreat.
 A badass quote by Major Dragutin Gavrilović: "Exactly at three o'clock, the enemy is due to be crushed by your fierce charge, destroyed by your grenades and bayonets.
 The honor of Belgrade, our capital, must not be stained.
 Soldiers!
 Heroes!
 The supreme command has erased our regiment from its records.
 Our regiment has been sacrificed for the honor of Belgrade and the Fatherland.
 Therefore, you no longer need worry about your lives: they no longer exist.
 So, forward to glory!
 Long live Belgrade!"